 So Windows 10 won't load.
 Or maybe it starts up, but crashes a lot.
 Either way, you need to fix the problem before you can use your laptop.
 If your screen is rotated, we have an easy fix for that.
 If the operating system is booting slower than molasses, you can also use power settings to speed up its launch.
 Otherwise, here are a few ways to repair Windows 10.
+And, if you're wondering how to stop a Windows update from automatically restarting your PC, we've got you covered.

 Method 1: Use Windows Startup Repair